MicrosoftDocs/azure-databases-docs/articles/postgresql/extensions/concepts-extensions-considerations.md

 Read the article [how to use PostgreSQL extensions for Azure Database for PostgreSQL](how-to-allow-extensions.md) to learn how to:

  - Allowlist extensions in Azure Database for PostgreSQL Flexible Server
- - Load the libraries of those extensions that implement binary libraries which require allocating and accessing shared memory, and need to be loaded when the server starts.
+ - Load the libraries of extensions that deploy binary libraries, which require allocating and accessing shared memory and need to be loaded when the server starts.
  - Install extensions in some database, so that the SQL objects packaged in that extension are deployed in that database, and can be accessed in its context.

 ## Extensions

-The following list ennumerates all the supported extensions that require specific considerations when used in the Azure Database for PostgreSQL flexible server service:
+The following list enumerates all the supported extensions that require specific considerations when used in the Azure Database for PostgreSQL flexible server service:

 - `dblink`
 - `pg_buffercache`